University of Virginia

-I am a post-doctoral fellow at University of Chicago, where I investigate the relationship between religion and politics.
+I am currently the DeOlazarra Fellow in Political Philosophy, Policy, and Law at University of Virginia, where I investigate the relationship between religion and politics.

 My current project examines a familiar, but perplexing, passage from Hobbes's Leviathan, in which he refers to the "real unity" of citizens and their chosen political representative.
 A survey of texts published during the 17th century indicates that "real unity" was a specifically theological expression having to do with Jesus Christ's embodied relationship with believers.
 Hobbes's political allusion to this concept suggests new connections between religion and politics - not only in Hobbes's thought, but also in the theological literature published during the English Civil War.